dronelektron/plugin-control/README.md

 # Plugin control

-Allows you to control the behavior of plugins
+Allows you to control the behavior of plugins using player tags

 ### Supported Games